Home » WordPress Tutorials » Maintenance » WordPress Asking to Install Again

 • blocked database connection

-While the first two could be caused just due misconfigured wp-config.php file the later is caused due server restriction.
-All hosting plans have a max_questions set to a specific value which limits the number of queries which you can send to your database.
+While the first two could be caused just due to misconfigured wp-config.php file the latter is caused due to server restriction.
+All hosting plans have a max_questions set to a specific value which limits the number of queries that you can send to your database.
 We have set the max_questions for our plans as follows:

-• Free hosting plan has max_questions set to 12 000 per hour
+• The free hosting plan has max_questions set to 12 000 per hour

-• Shared hosting plan has max_questions set to 50 000 per hour
+• The shared hosting plan has max_questions set to 50 000 per hour

 How to resolve the issue?